Glacier numbers show ticketed entry smoothed traffic - NewsBreak

 Glacier numbers show ticketed entry smoothed traffic

-Sep.
-18—This summer's experiment with ticketed entry at Glacier National Park appears to have succeeded in spreading visitor pressure around the popular tourist destination.
-Entrance gate numbers released on Thursday show a 12% decrease in the flow of motorists on the Going-to-the-Sun Road between Memorial Day and the end of August compared to 2019.
-In contrast, the number of people driving through the Two Medicine gate, which didn't require an advance ticket, jumped 33%.
-Motorists entering at Polebridge in Glacier's northwest corner also increased about 20% compared to 2019.www.tribuneledgernews.com
+This summer’s experiment with ticketed entry at Glacier National Park appears to have succeeded in spreading visitor pressure around the popular tourist destination.
+Entrance gate numbers released on Thursday show a 12% decrease in the flow of motorists on the Going-to-the-Sun Road between Memorial Day and the end of August compared with 2019.
+In contrast, the number of people driving through the Two Medicine gate, which didn’t require an advance ticket, jumped 33%.
+Motorists entering at Polebridge in Glacier’s northwest corner also increased about 20% compared with 2019.www.kpvi.com

 Comments / 0